Yashwantrao Holkar: Peshwai

 The flight of Peshwa left the government of Maratha state in the hands of Yashwantrao Holkar.
-After conquering Pune, the capital of the Maratha Empire, Maharaja Yashwantrao Holkar took the administration in his hands and appointed his men.
-He appointed Amrutrao as the Peshwa.Jadunath Sarkar, Fall of the Mughal Empire:1789-1803. pg 179 All except Gaekwar chief of Baroda, who had already accepted British protection by a separate treaty on 29 July 1802, supported the new regime.
+After conquering Pune, the capital of the Maratha Empire, Yashwantrao Holkar took the administration in his hands and appointed his men.
+The Conquest of Pune left Holkar in charge of the administration and he took some constructive steps to rebuild the Maratha Empire.
+He appointed Amrutrao as the Peshwa.
+All except Gaekwad chief of Baroda, who had already accepted British protection by a separate treaty on 29 July 1802, supported the new regime.